Guide to NP-Led Research

 Meet the Expert: Devon Noonan, PhD

-Dr. Devon Noonan is Dorothy L. Powell Term Chair of Nursing and an associate professor at Duke University School of Nursing (DUSON).
+Dr. Devon Noonan is the associate dean for community engagement science and director of rural health equity and an associate professor at Duke University School of Nursing (DUSON).
 She received her BSN at Boston College, her MSN at Georgetown University, her MPH and PhD at the University of Virginia, and completed a postdoctoral fellowship at the University of Michigan.

 Life as an NP Researcher